chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-## 6.6.1 Why Encoder Feedback Is Useful
+### 6.6.1 Why Encoder Feedback Is Useful

-Without an encoder, the control system only knows what motor PWM was commanded.

-PWM does not guarantee an exact physical rotation because actual movement varies with:
+Without an encoder, the control system only knows the PWM signal sent to the motor, which does not guarantee a specific physical rotation.

+Actual motor movement can vary depending on factors such as:

 - battery voltage,
 - friction,
 - mechanical load,
 - and acceleration.

-Encoder feedback gives the controller direct information about motor rotation.

-This is particularly important for:
+Encoder feedback provides the controller with direct information about the motor’s actual rotation, allowing for more accurate and consistent movement.
+This is especially important for controlled-distance movement, precise parking, and achieving repeatable drivetrain performance.

-- controlled-distance movement,
-- parking,
-- and repeatable drivetrain behavior.

 ---

-# 6.7 ZX-Switch01 Competition Start Switch
+## 6.7 ZX-Switch01 Competition Start Switch

 <img width="234" height="231" alt="Touch Sensor" src="https://github.com/user-attachments/assets/dbe4f1f2-d705-40a1-bc5b-98a68d8a5cdf" />

 **Purpose:** Physical competition-start input.

-The start switch is connected to the Arduino and allows the robot to remain powered and initialized while waiting for the official start command.
+The start switch is connected to the Arduino and allows the robot to remain powered and fully initialized while waiting for the official start command.
+Once the start signal is given, the Arduino can trigger the robot’s programmed operation.

 Current pin assignment: